-2016 saw significant investment in emerging technologies across industry, some of which are or will become disruptive innovations.
-3D printing exploded this past year and is poised to disrupt the construction industry; big car companies are playing catch-up with Tesla and Google in the self-driving car field; the Internet of Things is extending to every conceivable device not already connected to the web; innovative software and online applications are drastically changing markets or creating new ones.
-This is where equalizer apps become necessary for companies to maintain relevance when faced with a competitor’s disruptive technology.
+2016 saw significant investment in emerging technologies across the industry, some of which are or will become disruptive innovations.
+3D printing exploded this past year and is poised to disrupt the construction industry.
+Big car companies are playing catch-up with Tesla and Google in the self-driving car field.
+The Internet of Things is extending to every conceivable device not already connected to the web.
+Innovative software and online applications are drastically changing markets or creating new ones.
+This technology gap is where equalizer apps become necessary for companies to maintain relevance when faced with disruptive industry technologies.

-When new innovation is introduced to a given market to great effect, competitor response must grow concurrently or risk rapid aging and eventual disuse.
+When introducing innovation to a given market to significant effect, competitor response must grow concurrently or risk rapid aging and eventual disuse.

 Uber is disruptive because it quickly changed the status quo of commercial urban transportation.
 But as Uber grew, we saw concurrent investment on the part of taxi companies to create apps of their own.
 Agencies in charge of bringing taxis companies up to speed did not mimic Uber so much as counter it by addressing the primary positioning factor: customers’ perceived technological convenience.
-We call these rejoinder applications equalizer apps, because they essentially equalize the playing field to safeguard relevance of older solutions (i.e. traditional taxis).
+We call these rejoinder applications equalizer apps because they essentially equalize the playing field to safeguard relevance of old solutions (i.e., traditional taxis).

 The problem is how to remain competitive.
-Taxi unions around the world first responded by protesting and reverting to law in attempts to sustain monopolies on the urban transport market.
-But technological innovation that consumers love can’t be stopped, so it must be matched.
+Taxi unions around the world first responded by protesting and reverting to the law in attempts to sustain monopolies on the urban transport market.
+But the technological innovation that consumers love can’t be stopped, but instead matched.

 The solution: Equalizer Apps

 Disruptive technology always leads to value creation, even where the technology already exists.
-Ford pioneered the affordable Model-T thirty years after the automobile was first brought to market.
+Ford pioneered the affordable Model-T thirty years after the automobile came to market.
 The latter did not replace horse buggies overnight, but the former did.
-Horse buggy companies that couldn’t make the transition to auto were driven out of business.
+Horse buggy companies that couldn’t make the transition to auto found themselves out of business.

-In 2017, most innovations that drive change within established industries are based on new software and applications.
-Rocket Mortgage by Quicken Loans is a powerful example of how the right application will streamline customer journeys and up the ante on user experience.
+In 2017, most innovations are new software and applications, which drive change within established industries.
+Rocket Mortgage by Quicken Loans is a powerful example of how the right product will streamline customer journeys and up the ante on user experience.
 Other mortgage companies stuck in the old ways need to reach out to experts who’ll learn the market, analyze the competition, and propose an equalizer app to bring them up to par.